How to Write a Magazine Article

 Conduct Preliminary Research

 Complete initial research to make sure you have viable information on your topic.
+Pre reporting makes your pitch stronger and eventually your story.
 Before pitching an article to an editor, you’ll need to identify potential sources that bring credibility to your story.
 You must support your article with credible facts and reliable sources.
-Lively quotes and examples will make the article pop.
+Lively quotes and examples will also make the article pop.
 Outline your article and list the sources and facts you plan to use.

 Pitch and Query